BayAreaMetro/Spatial-Analysis-Mapping-Projects/Project-Documentation/TIP, OBAG2 Investment Analysis/README.md

 # Draft Documentation
-Geospatial procedure and tabular analysis of OBAG and TIP investments in PDAs/TPAs vs. investments outside of those areas.
+Geospatial procedure and tabular analysis of TIP & OBAG2 INSIDE PDAs/TPAs investments vs. OUTSIDE PDAs/TPAs investments.

-% OBAG 2 funds in PDAs / outside of PDAs (using a distance buffer that we determine, rather than relying on the CMA’s judgment for whether or not a project supported a PDA)
+Percentage of OBAG2 funds in PDAs / outside of PDAs (using a distance buffer that we determine, rather than relying on the CMA’s judgment for whether or not a project supported a PDA)
-% TIP funds in PDAS (includes OBAG) / outside of PDAs
-$ invested (OBAG and/or TIP) in each PDA (so we can see what PDAs are actually being heavily invested in, vs those that are not).
+Percentage of TIP funds in PDAS (includes OBAG) / outside of PDAs Funds invested (OBAG and/or TIP) in each PDA (so we can see what PDAs are actually being heavily invested in, vs those that are not).

 For example: